winstonchen-code/Mindful-Meditation/README.md

 ## INSPIRATION

-According to Philly By Air, at the end of 2019 there were 990,000 recreational operators registered and an estimated 1.32 million recreational drones in the United States.
-Insider Intelligence expects sales of drones to top $12 billion in 2021.
-However, there isn't much of an online community for these users to access and communicate.
-As an individual that is passionate about drone usage and video sharing, I wanted to create a platform where drone users can come and share content.
+During the Covid-19 pandemic, I realized a lot of people, myself included, were feeling stressed and overwhelmed by everything that was going on.
+Stress can affect the immune system, so taking steps to reduce your stress in a healthy way is important.

+One way to lessen worry is to ground yourself in the present moment through mindfulness.
+Mindfulness is a great technique that can help reduce stress during challenging times.
+You can practice mindfulness by sitting quietly and focusing on your breathing and senses.
+This is where this app comes in.

 ## WHAT IT DOES

-Drone Dock is a platform that uses creativity to inspire people of all ages to share their drone footage.
-Anyone can create an account and start discovering videos from other users and also explore popular drone spots in their area.
-Each account has a profile, home page to create and store footage logs, and also a page to watch videos.
+Mindful Meditation is an online app that helps people of all ages to relax by timed breathing training.
+Anyone can access it through a simple click and start meditating.

 ## WHAT'S NEXT

-We plan to build out more features of our application including filters, search bars, progress bars, etc. and ultimately deploy the application to the Web.
-After doing so, we want to promote our platform to users interested in drones, so that we can grow our community around the world.
+I plan to build out more features of the application so that individuals can access articles and videos that discusses stress management.
+Additionally, I want to add music either on the platform or links so that individuals can easily change the background music to free themselves from distraction and to increase relaxation.
+After adding these features, I want to promote the platform to users seeking an app to reduce stress, so that it can benefit individuals across the globe.

 ### Built by
 * [Winston Chen](https://www.linkedin.com/in/winston-c/)